Darren Johnson

-Darren Paul Johnson (born 1966) is a former English politician who was a prominent member of the Green Party of England and Wales.
+Darren Paul Johnson (born 20 May 1966) is an English former politician who was a prominent member of the Green Party of England and Wales.
 He represented the Green Party on the London Assembly from 2000 to 2016 and was a Green councillor in the London Borough of Lewisham.
-He is now a writer and has had several rock music biographies published.
+He is now a writer and has had several rock music biographies published, and has since renounced his support of the Green Party.

 Early life and career

 Johnson was born in Southport, Lancashire, and at school, studied A-Levels in English, Theatre Studies and Journalistic Studies.
 Johnson admitted to his "shame" that his first foray into politics was standing in a school mock election in 1979 as a Conservative Party candidate.

 He lived in Hull for three years before moving with a friend to Wembley in London in 1990.
 He also lived in Finsbury Park and Golders Green before settling in Lewisham.
 His first job in London was "in accounts with an advertising firm in Goodge Street".
 He took a degree at Goldsmiths College (part of the University of London) in 1994, eventually gaining a first-class BA (hons.) degree in Politics and Economics.
 He apparently "started to work on his PhD until the London Assembly distracted him".
 He was also once a "paid consultant to Friends of the Earth".